vishnu23-dev/VAPT-DVWA-Lab/README.md

 ### Reflected XSS
 Severity: Medium

-## Screenshots
-Screenshots are available in the screenshots folder.

 ## Disclaimer
 This project was conducted only in a local laboratory environment for educational purposes.